Cultural impact of Wonder Woman: In art

 Wonder Woman is the subject of a 1978 - 1979 video art piece by Dara Birnbaum, Technology/Transformation: Wonder Woman.
 In this work she uses appropriated images of Wonder Woman to subvert the ideology and meaning embedded in the television series.
 Author T.J.
 Demos writes, "(the) opening with a prolonged salvo of fiery explosions accompanied by the warning cry of a siren, Technology/Transformation: Wonder Woman is supercharged, action-packed, and visually riveting... throughout its nearly six minutes we see several scenes featuring the main character Diana Prince... in which she transforms into the famed superhero.".
 The exhibit currently resides in New York's Museum of Modern Art.

 In theatre

 Wonder Woman's origin, the invention of the lie detector and the unconventional troika marriage between Dr. Marston, Elizabeth Holloway Marston and Olive Byrne are interwoven in a 2014 production, Lasso of Truth.
 The last act engages two current-day characters discussing what Wonder Woman means to them individually, reflecting on her influence on society in general.

 In nightclubs

 In Christine Jorgensen's nightclub act, she sang several songs, including "I Enjoy Being a Girl", and at the end made a quick change into a Wonder Woman costume.
 She later recalled that Warner Communications, owners of the Wonder Woman character's copyright, demanded that she stop using the character; she did so and instead used a new character of her own invention, Superwoman, who was marked by the inclusion of a large letter S on her cape.

+In pageants

+At the 2001 Miss Gay Black America pageant, Tandi Iman Dupree and her dance partner Dee St. James performed a routine to the song "Holding Out for a Hero" by Bonnie Tyler; during the performance, Dupree was dressed as Wonder Woman, with St. James dressed as Superman.
+Dupree notably entered the performance by dropping from the ceiling, landing on the stage in a split.
+In 2009, this video was uploaded to YouTube, where it went viral.